felixssimoes/newsapp-flutter/README.md

 Then just follow the steps:

 1. Get a key from [news api account](https://newsapi.org/account).
-2. Create a `.env` file in the projects root folder
+2. Create a `.env` file in the project's root folder
 3. Add the news api key to the `.env` file like `news_api_key=<YOUR_KEY>`